-The Research & Development Centre's programme gives schools the opportunity to lead a group of schools, working with other partners including at least one university, to deliver high quality support for teachers and leaders at all stages in their career.
+The Professional Development Centre's programme gives schools the opportunity to lead a group of schools, working with other partners including at least one university, to deliver high quality support for teachers and leaders at all stages in their career.

 School Direct - a unique way to gain Qualified Teaching Status (QTS)

 The School Direct Training Programme focuses on developing teaching skills and placements in the classroom are a key component of the course.
 Whitefield works in partnership with the University of East London.

 The primary programme focusses on special educational needs and placements are offered in SEN and mainstream settings.
 The secondary programme is subject-based and involves relevant mainstream placements.